 Long-term side effects can be more serious, especially in growing children, so doctors try to limit them as much as possible.

-A serious problem of radiation therapy in children is that it can interfere with bone growth.
+A serious effect of radiation therapy in children is on bone growth.
 In younger children, some bones will not grow well after radiation.
 For example, radiation to the bones in one leg may result in it being much shorter than the other.
-Radiotherapy of facial bones may cause uneven growth, which might affect how a child looks.
+Radiation of facial bones may cause uneven growth, which might affect how a child looks.
 But if a child is fully or almost fully grown, this is less likely to be an issue.

 Another major concern with radiation therapy is that it may cause a new cancer to form in the part of the body that was treated with the radiation.
 This is most often a different type of bone cancer called osteosarcoma.
 The higher the dose of radiation, the more likely this is to occur.
 This small risk should not keep children who need radiation from getting treatment.
 Still, it’s important to continue follow-up visits with your child’s doctor so that if problems come up they can be found and treated as early as possible.

-For more detailed information on radiation therapy, see our document, Understanding Radiation Therapy: A Guide for Patients and Families.
+For more on radiation therapy, see the Radiation Therapy section of our website or Understanding Radiation Therapy: A Guide for Patients and Families.